InHouseQueue/InHouseQueue/docs/HOSTING.md

 **IMPORTANT:**
 `-v db:/app/db` creates a named volume.
 It is called `db` (feel free to change this if you like).
 This volume is attached to the docker container, and it contains the `main.sqlite` which is your DATABASE.
 It has all the important data about your server, leaderboard, set channels, wins and so on.
 Keep it safe and don't forget to [attach](https://www.geeksforgeeks.org/mounting-a-volume-inside-docker-container/) it when you pull a new image!

-# How to host this on a server - VPS (Ubuntu with SystemD )
+# Host the bot yourself - VPS (Systemd)
 I've made it very easy to deploy this bot in a [CI/CD](https://www.redhat.com/en/topics/devops/what-is-ci-cd) fashion.
 Systemd controls the Bot and will automatically restart the bot if you merge into your main branch.

+Follow along and your bot will be up in 20 minutes!

 *Note: When the bot restarts all queues will be reset.
 Although the bot restarts almost instantly, it's still recommended to restart at low traffic times!*